NOIKH/C-QS/README.md

 - Then is fired a ~ 3 seconds **Pollard Rho** factorization
 - Finally is fired a **Quadratic Sieve** factorization

-This combination of 3 algorithms is fast on average, there is no known infinite loop.
+This combination of 3 algorithms is fast on average, there is no known infinite loop in the factor `qs.c` file.

 # factor (positive_number, void *)